Dr. Isaac Kohane, MD, PhD

 Dataset Shift Research

-Investigating AI model performance across populations and time and variations in human values/utilities.
+Investigating AI model performance across populations and time, and variations in human values and utilities.

 Ongoing